To use Lighthouse with AWS, you will need to

 - On the Choose an Instance Type page, click the hardware configuration of your instance.

-NOTE: You’ll need to choose at least a medium-sized image or larger.
+NOTE: You’ll need to choose at least a t2.large or t3.large instance type (2vCPU and 8GB RAM).

 - Click Review and Launch to let the wizard complete the other configuration settings for you.